Want to get involved in research?

 Thinking of graduate school or an honours thesis?

-If you are a University of Manitoba student considering an honours thesis on trust or related topics, let’s chat.
+If you are a University of Manitoba student considering an honours thesis on trust, conflict, or related topics, I’m open to hearing from you.
 And, if you are considering graduate school in organizational behaviour, the University of Manitoba offers excellent M.Sc. and Ph.D. programs for students pursuing an academic research career.
+Please read this before you drop me a line.

 - Brodt, S.E. & Neville, L. (2013).
 Repairing trust to preserve balance: A balance-theoretic approach to trust breach and repair in groups.
 Negotiation and Conflict Management Research 6(1), 49-65.